JesseWalkerDev/Game-Tech-Game-Jam/README.md

 MSCH-C220 Game Jam, December 2024

 ## Theme
-How you thought about or interpreted the theme

-We decided that the player should be able to reverse gravity to fit the "reverse" theme
+We decided that the player should be able to reverse gravity to fit the "reverse" theme.

 ## Game Play
-Objective
-Game-play instructions
+This a 2D platformer where the player must jump over obstacles and flip gravity to travel to the end of the level.

 ## Impediments
-Struggles or surprises you encountered during the development of the game
+Difficulty programming and adding effects, as well as difficulty using GitHub

 ## Implementation
-Features
-Assets, or resources used
+* Player character that can move and jump
+* Hazards that reset the player
+* Objects the player can touch to reverse gravity
+* Smooth camera that follows the player
+* Music and sound effects
+* Start and end menus

 ## References
-Level and player sprites by Kenny [https://kenney.nl]
+Level and player sprites by Kenny [https://kenney.nl] Background image by Luke100000 [https://wall.alphacoders.com/big.php?i=900628]

 ## Future Development
+No current plans

-# Created by: Group Name
+# Created by: WJA
-List of group members (and contributions)
+Nicholas Wheat - Music and sound

-Jesse Walker
+Jesse Walker - Programming
+Aiden Pridemore - Level design